-This data tells me that giving feels good, is good for your physical and mental health, and makes you happier, even at work.
+This data tells me that giving or doing for others feels good, is good for your physical and mental health, and makes you happier, even at work.
 We can – and should – perform random acts of kindness daily to increase our happiness.
 The list below gives you numerous random acts you can try out this week.
 Most of them are free.

 Random Acts Of Kindness Ideas

 - Take a friend’s favorite quote or lyric, turn it into an image and give it to her.
 (Hint: use DesignFeed)

 - Had a good retail or restaurant experience?
 Compliment the worker to his boss.

 - Buy coffee for the person behind you in the coffee shop.

 - Post a complimentary note on a friend’s Facebook timeline.

 - Invite friends over who might be alone for a holiday.